 These EASY Keto Pita Chips are the perfect low carb chip for dipping and scooping!

-These gluten free pita chips are perfect for scooping up dips like Charred Eggplant Dip (great recipe coming soon, like tomorrow soon), french onion dip, spinach and artichoke dip, or even a low-carb hummus.
+These gluten-free pita chips are perfect for scooping up dips like Charred Eggplant Dip, french onion dip, spinach and artichoke dip, or even a low-carb hummus.
 They also make a great keto tortilla chip or even used as corn tortillas would be for tacos!
 Greek tacos anyone??

 Let's get to the ins and outs of the recipe:

 What are the ingredients in Keto Pita Chips?

 All of the ingredients in these keto pita chips are low-carb of course and perfect for a keto diet.
 They are also grain-free.

 - coconut flour